 The school leadership Team encompasses the Principal, Assistant Principal, Reading Coach, Math Coach, and guidance counselor.
 Each member is responsible for the implementation, fidelity and accountability of their assigned content areas or domains.
 The principal serves as the instructional leader, talent manager and community liaison that oversees each content area and domain for accountability and make necessary adjustments when needed.
 The assistant principal's consist of the daily operations of the school and instructional leadership within Science content.
 Our Reading Coach is responsible for Reading content in grades K-5.
-Followed by our Math coach who is also responsible for Math Content in grades K-5.
-Our Guidance Counselor supports our Response to intervention plan and implementation which included Early Warning Signs interventions.
+Followed by our Math coach who is also responsible for Math Content in grades K-4.
+Our Science Coach supports science instruction in grades K-4 and support Math instruction in grade 5.Our Guidance Counselor supports our Response to intervention plan and implementation which included Early Warning Signs interventions.
 Each member serves as a voice for the group they represent and engages monthly with students, staff, and community.
-The Team meets every Thursday @ 2pm to discuss content, talent management, professional development implementation and needs.
+The Team meets every Thursday @ 2pm to discuss academic data, curriculum implementation, talent management, professional development implementation and needs.